Written by Divinity Nutra, Updated on April 12, 2022

 A skin tag is a small overhanging of benign skin growth.
 They are noncancerous, but people often like them to be removed for aesthetic purposes.

 Apple cider vinegar is a popular remedy in this case.
 In theory, the acid quotient from the vinegar is believed to help attack the tissue surrounding the tag, weakening it for removal.
 However, more than often, the acidity triggers irritation and is discouraged for use.
 (10)

 Reported accidents due to the rumored benefits of ACV make it necessary to put both sides of the coin afront.
 A 14-year-old girl was found with two nose erosions after repeated attempts to remove moles through ACV.
 In another case, an 8-year old suffered severe chemical burns as a result of applying ACV soak on his knee.
 (11, 12)

 Skin fungus is a rash, discoloration, or an itchy patch caused by fungi.
 Since they are mostly harmless, there is a tendency to use home remedies as a cure.
-In this regard, ACV’s antimicrobial and antifungal properties may help.
+In this regard, ACV’s antimicrobial and antifungal properties may help when applied topically, similar to that of the well-known turmeric benefits.
 (13, 14)

 Rosacea appears in the form of visible blood vessels and pus-filled bumps on the skin, which may swell up over time.
 It is often confused with acne or psoriasis due to similar chronic-inflammatory effects.